‘Vikings’ Season 5 Star Teases An Explosive Season And A Reinvented Character

-History’s long running Vikings series had it’s most daring season yet.
+History’s long-running Vikings series had it’s most daring season yet.
 The fourth season had two parts, a time jump and the death of the series protagonist Ragnar.
 Season 5 of Vikings is rumored to be released in November this year and follow the two-part style introduced in the previous season.

-The finale set up the fifth season with Ragnar’s sons will introduced and their ambitions, as well as a new nemesis in Heahmund, played by Jonathan Rhys Meyers.
+The finale set up the fifth season with Ragnar’s sons introduced and their ambitions, as well as a new nemesis in Heahmund, played by Jonathan Rhys Meyers.

-In an interview with TV Guide, Clive Standen, who plays Rollo, confirmed that he will be returning for Season 5 and teased an explosive season and revealed to fans that his popular character will be reinvented:
+In an interview with TV Guide, Clive Standen, who plays Rollo, confirmed that he will be returning for Season 5 and teased an explosive season and revealed to fans that his popular character will be reinvented.

 “Nearly every season, [creator] Michael Hirst has allowed me to reinvent this man, and Season 5 is no different.
 I think when he comes back, all bets are off… You’ll see a very different Rollo.
 [The season]’s going to be explosive, but not in the ways that you’d expect.”

 Rollo is an enigma and one of the most interesting characters in Vikings.
-Rollo’s personal ambitions led him to betray his family and come to his own as a war lord when he defeated his now deceased brother Ragnar in Paris.
+Rollo’s personal ambitions led him to betray his family and come to his own as a warlord when he defeated his now deceased brother Ragnar in Paris.

 — Katheryn Winnick (@KatherynWinnick) February 18, 2017

 In part 2 of Vikings Season 4, we saw that Rollo missed the Viking way of life and followed his nephew Bjorn into new territory in the Mediterranean.
-In the finale Bjorn revealed his intention to continue exploring and many fans predict that Rollo will tag along once again.
+In the finale, Bjorn revealed his intention to continue exploring, and many fans predict that Rollo will tag along once again.
 However, as Clive Standen teased, fans are going to get a different Rollo, so there is no telling what he may do.

 Just had the ride of my life..#sparklesthewarriorhorse pic.twitter.com/p1eCbliv2e